Wizards - the ideas

 User = Wizard

-You will see a new tab becomes available, hidden from the Caller user (the default).
+You will see a new tab becomes available, that was hidden as a "CALLER" (the default).

-The MOVES TAB allows you to edit the moves that make up the current Scheme.
-See below about creating your own scheme... we'll deal first with the the Beats (and Gears) on the Songs tab.
+The MOVES TAB now visible, allows you to edit the moves that make up the current Scheme.

-ALSO...
-On the SONGS TAB ... you will see there are new view options... the Beats option appears - and the Gears option appears.
-The third option is just the default view, the one seen by the Caller user.
+Also... on the SONGS TAB ... you will see new options... the Beats option appears - and the Gears option appears.
+The third radio button is just the default view, the one seen by the Caller user.

-- BEATS: The Beats option allows you to record "beats" for new songs, which can then be shared with anyone.
+- BEATS: The Beats option allows you to record "beats" for new songs.
+Those are the little rectangles you see in the Caller view, correspond to "beats".

-For dance purposes, typical rueda music has 8 counts per measure.
+For dance purposes, typical salsa/timba music has 8 counts per measure.
 You should be able to identify the 1-beat of every measure.
-And as you play the music, be able to hit the space bar to record a beat.
+And as you play the music, be able to hit the "space bar" to record a beat on every 1 count.

-When the song is complete, you get an option to save the beats file.
+When the song finishes playing, you are prompted to save the beats file.

 - GEARS: After you've saved the beats for a song, you can assign GEARS.
 These allow you to characterize what the music is doing.
-These hints can be seen by the Caller user as he listens to the song and decides what move to call here or there.
+These hints can be seen by the Caller user as he listens to the song and decides what move to call... as the timba drama unfolds.

 BEATS - more:

-Also, by clicking on each beat button on the Songs tab, you have a few editing options (try it).
+By clicking on each beat rectangle on the Songs tab, you have editing options (try it).

 After you record beats, you can test them by clicking PLAY.
 The waveform background changes color at each 1-count that you recorded.